dhable/caffeinatedideas.com/resources/templates/md/posts/2012-12-12-hibernate-tips.md

 ## Tip #2: Use Flyway for Schema Management

-If you haven't hear of [Flyway][flyway-home], you need to click the link and get up to speed.
+If you haven't hear of [Flyway](http://flywaydb.org), you need to click the link and get up to speed.
 One of Rails best features was helping developers manage their database changes in an agile way.
 After a few attempts, the Java community has finally caught up with our Ruby peers.
 If you're also using Spring ORM and Hibernate, you should take it a step further and